niplav/site/text_reviews.md

 to be flashcardized.

-Norwood's & Lusk's judgement seems well informed and not particularly strongly clouded by bias, and presented in a empathetic, but also neutral tone (except in the case of them glossing over the fact that surgeries such as castration on animals are performed without anaesthetics, seemingly regarding this as completely acceptable).
+Norwood's & Lusk's judgement seems well informed and not particularly strongly clouded by bias, and presented in a empathetic, but also neutral tone (except in the case of them mentioning in a side remark that surgeries such as castration on animals are nearly always performed without anaesthetics, seemingly regarding this as completely acceptable).

 However, not everything is golden under the sun.
 The chapter on philosophy is especially painful (or might this just be my Gell-Mann